 Jumping mechanography

 Jumping tests were completed using a Leonardo Mechanography Ground Reaction Force Platform (Leonardo software version 4.2; Novotec Medical GmbH), to assess lower limb muscle force and power (18).
 Study participants were asked to stand on the ground reaction force platform and perform a countermovement jump, i.e. to bend their knees, swing arms and jump once as high as possible; the test was repeated 3 times and the jump with the highest height was used to measure force and velocity and from these calculate power.
-Jump power and force were normalized to study participant’s body weight as per manufacturer guidance (W/kg, N/kg respectively), and the Esslinger Fitness index (EFI) calculated.
-The EFI compares the relative power/kg of a study participant to the average of an age and sex-matched reference group, and is expressed as a percentage where 100% represents the 50th percentile for sex and age (13).
+Jump power and force were normalized to study participant’s body weight as per manufacturer guidance (W/kg, N/kg respectively).

 Physical capability tests

 The gait speed of individuals was quantified from the time taken to complete a 3-meter course, with no obstructions, participants were instructed to “Walk to the other end of the course at your usual speed”.
 Maximum grip strength of study participants was obtained using a Jamar (Loughborough, UK) hand-held isokinetic dynamometer using a standardised protocol (19).
 Grip strength was measured three times in each hand and the maximum value was used in analysis.
-(20)The total time, in seconds, to complete 5 sit-stand chair rises was recorded, with participants being asked to complete the 5 chair rises as quickly as possible.
 The time to complete a 6 meter timed up and go walking test (TUG) was also recorded, and participants were asked to complete this task at a pace which was comfortable to them.
+Chair rise time and balance tests were assessed using the validated protocol developed by Guralnik et al (20).
+The total time, in seconds, to complete 5 sit-stand chair rises was recorded, with participants being asked to complete the 5 chair rises as quickly as possible.
 The balance of participants was assessed using a tandem stand test, the timer was stopped if a participant moved their feet or grasped the interviewer for support, or after 10 seconds had elapsed.

 Statistical analysis